Production and spectroscopy of cold radioactive molecules: Methods

-After ablation, the gas-phase atomic and molecular products rapidly cool to cryogenic temperatures via collisions with the helium buffer gas.
+After ablation, the gas-phase atomic and molecular products rapidly cool to cryogenic temperatures via collisions with pre-loaded helium buffer gas.
 This means that many possible chemical reactions which would form the desired molecules become energetically forbidden, stifling molecule production (Fig.~\ref{fig:fig2}a).
-To overcome this, radium atoms are excited from the $^1S_0$ ground state into the $^3P_1$ metastable state ($\lambda = 714$~nm, $\tau \approx$ 422 ns~\cite{scielzo2006measurement}) using 1.5 W of CW laser light.
-This state has enough internal energy to overcome additional reaction barriers, such as the one shown in Fig.~\ref{fig:fig2}a, resulting in a factor of $\sim 10-30$ increase in molecule number (Figs.~\ref{fig:fig2}b,c).
+To overcome this, radium atoms are excited from the $^1S_0$ ground state into the $^3P_1$ metastable state ($\lambda = 714$~nm, $\tau \approx$ 422 ns~\cite{scielzo2006measurement}) using 1.5~W of CW laser light operating close to population saturation.
+The $^3P_1 - ^1S_0$ transition is spin-forbidden, but made allowed by extremely strong spin-orbit mixing.
+In the $^3P_1$ state, the Ra atoms have enough internal energy to overcome additional reaction barriers, such as the one shown in Fig.~\ref{fig:fig2}a, resulting in a factor of $\sim 10-30$ increase in molecule number (Figs.~\ref{fig:fig2}b,c).
 Note that the resonant behavior of this reaction gives a strong systematic check that the molecules are radium-containing even in the presence of significant chemical contamination or spectral congestion~\cite{Pilgram2021YbOHOdd}.
 This method works to enhance production of RaOH, RaOD, and RaF, as well as BaOH and BaF, which are used as test and calibration species in this apparatus.

-Atomic Ra densities inside the cell are measured via resonant optical absorption on the strong $^1S_0-{}^1P_1$ line at 483~nm ($\tau \sim 6$ ns~\cite{dzuba2006calculation}).
+Atomic Ra densities inside the cell are measured via resonant optical absorption on the strong $^1P_1 - ^1S_0$ line at 483~nm ($\tau \sim 6$ ns~\cite{dzuba2006calculation}).
 Approximately $10^{10}-10^{12}$ cold Ra atoms are generated per ablation pulse.
 Each radium target yields $\sim 0.5 - 2\times 10^4$ shots before being depleted, depending on the amount deposited and the deposition procedure (see Fig.~\ref{fig:Ra_target}).

 Molecular products are detected via laser-induced fluorescence from both pulsed and CW lasers.
 An integrated lens in the cryogenic cell assembly collects light from a focal plane in the middle of the cell bore for real-time readout via a low-noise photomultiplier tube (PMT) module.
 This detection presents several challenges: the constrained geometry results in significant light scatter from the various lasers off of surfaces; non-resonant scattering occurs off of gas-phase clusters and macromolecules created from ablation; and metastable excited states of various atoms and molecules created from the ablation emit broadband fluorescence.
 We treat the cell with low-reflectance surface coatings and detect fluorescence at a different wavelength from any excitation laser so that scattered laser light can be blocked with optical filters.
 Resonant and non-resonant scattering are distinguished by scanning the laser frequencies to directly observe resonant behavior.
 Broadband background fluorescence is differentiated from laser-induced fluorescence signals by using amplitude-modulated lasers, typically in the 50-100~kHz range, combined with lock-in detection.